jamesoshea/filepret/README.md

 ## Installation

-You'll need an ubuntu server, like the ones provided by DigitalOcean, with a non-root user with sudo privileges.
+- You'll need an ubuntu server, like the ones provided by DigitalOcean, with a non-root user with sudo privileges.
 You'll also need Docker and docker-compose installed.
 Then, clone the repo into the folder `filepret`.

-`docker-compose build`
-`docker-compose up`
+- Create a .env file.
+- Create two `A` records which redirect from your domain name to the new server instance.
+One without `www.`, and one with.
+- Run `source '.env' && sh 'install.sh'`

 ## Live "Demo"